Stories Behind the Beans

 John had many lifetimes as a chef.
 He lived in Miami, Hawaii, Hong Kong, New York, San Deigo.
 For awhile, he even owned a creperie in the south of France.
 One weekend, he and his girlfriend went away to the St. Cézaire mountains, up the road from a small village called Fox De Perole, where she owned a small rustic cabin with dirt floors.
-It was a crisp beautiful morning and the coffee was tasting good.
-His girlfriend agreed but added, "Probably not as good as that guy's," nodded to the giant mansion nestled in the hills above them.
-This is that Rich French Neighbor's coffee.
-The good stuff.
+It was a crisp, beautiful morning and the coffee was tasting fine.
+His girlfriend agreed but added, "Probably not as good as that guy's," nodding to the giant mansion nestled in the hills above.
+This is THAT Rich French Neighbor's coffee, the REALLY good stuff.

 About the beans: This is our version of a French roast -chocolatey, smokey and full bodied.

-People think the AA stands for Ann Arbor but Ann Arbor is not known for its cowboys.
+People think the AA stands for Ann Arbor but that’s aspirational in regards to Ann Arbor’s cowboy culture.
 On the other hand there are lots of cowboys living in Wyoming where John lived for awhile while cooking at a high-end dude ranch called A-Bar-A. He developed this coffee for the ranch when he first started roasting.

-About the beans: Honduran origins with notes of buttermilk, caramel and a crisp finish, for modern cowboys and people of all sorts.
+About the beans: Honduran origin with notes of buttermilk, caramel and a crisp finish, for modern cowboys and people of all sorts.
 Has a little bit of acidity to it.
 It’s our lightest blend.

 Mother Pheasant Plucker

 Bad Ass Women Blend

-The name comes from the ladies at Bona Sera Dinner Club in Ypsilanti - bad ass women who asked John to come up with a special blend for their new restaurant.
-The logo came from a painting series John did called, "Girls With Guns," when he was living in Wyoming and lots of the ranch girls there practiced skeet shooting.
+The name refers to the ladies at Bona Sera Supper Club in Ypsilanti - bad ass women who asked John to come up with a special blend for their new restaurant.
+The logo came from a painting series John did called “Girls With Guns” when he was living in Wyoming where lots of girls practiced skeet shooting.
 The guns have been edited out of the picture so as not to freak people out.
 Come to RoosRoast HQ to see the original painting.

 Portland in the 90s